· Order in Council / Resource administration transfer · in-force

 Why it matters

-- This order alters the jurisdictional authority over subsurface natural resources for the specified land parcels.
+- The order redefines jurisdictional authority over subsurface natural resources for the specified land parcels, shifting governance from the provincial to the federal government.

 Other governance concerns